Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Using Simulations to Inform System Design

 \paragraph{Hypothesis} We hypothesize that placing the word suggestion directly in the input field and introducing a shortcut for selecting it from the keyboard will increase suggestion usage and improve typing efficiency.

 \paragraph{Simulation} We simulated agents’ behavior using two modified systems to test this hypothesis.
 Gazing at the input field provides information about the suggestion status (i.e., whether the target word is suggested), while looking elsewhere leaves this information unknown.
 The action and state spaces were kept unchanged.
 In one system, we reduced the picking time to match a regular keystroke, simulating a keyboard shortcut for selecting the suggestion displayed in the input field.

-\autoref{tab:interface} compares agent behavior under the original system, a system with the top suggestion displayed in the input field, and a system with the additional keyboard shortcut.
-Agents in the new designs required fewer gaze shifts per word (decreasing from about 1.2 to 0.8), used suggestions more frequently (over 30\% on average), and allocated more gaze to the input field (about 70\%), resulting in higher typing speed.
+We compare agent behavior under the original system, a system with the top suggestion displayed in the input field, and a system with the additional keyboard shortcut.
+Agents in the new designs required fewer gaze shifts per word (decreasing from about 1.2 to 0.7), used suggestions more frequently (about 25\% on average), and allocated more gaze to the input field (about 64\%), resulting in higher typing speed.
 Interestingly, agents initially continued to look at the suggestion list even when unnecessary, but gradually learned to ignore it almost entirely.
+Full results are shown in~\autoref{tab:interface}.

 \paragraph{Recommendation} Our simulations suggest that \textbf{placing the top suggestion directly in the input field can improve suggestion efficiency and typing performance.} As future work, we will build a prototype for A/B testing with users to validate these findings empirically.